vinaya » pli-tv-pvr » Parivāra

 Samathā saṅgahā ceva,

-And found among settling,
+And found among the settling,

 nāmaāpattikā tathāti.